Dudnik-Ilia/DPDL_project/instructions.md

 <img src="img/tebo.png" alt="tebo" style="zoom:33%;" />

-You can either copy the logs to your local machine and run tensorboard from there or you can run tensorboard from the cluster frontend (`woody.rrze.fau.de`).
+You can either copy the logs to your local machine and run tensorboard from there or you can run tensorboard from the cluster frontend (`tinyx.nhr.fau.de`).

 1. Connect via VPN to the university network
-2. `ssh` to `woody.rrze.fau.de`
+2. `ssh` to `tinyx.nhr.fau.de`
 3. run `tensorboard --logdir=/path/to/your/logs --bind_all`
 4. Tensorboard will give you the URL to the tensorboard.
 Typically http://woody3.rrze.uni-erlangen.de:6006/ (Press CTRL+C to quit)
 5. Open the URL in your browser